Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

 Above all, we recommend purchasing a champagne diamond from a trustworthy seller who offers high-quality photos, like James Allen or Blue Nile.
 Be sure to review each individual diamond closely before making your selection.
 If you want help in finding the best champagne diamond for your budget and taste, email our experts.

-Champagne diamonds are colored diamonds that are naturally brown with a yellow tint.
-They range in hue from light brown to darker shades—resembling the color of champagne.
+A champagne diamond is a type of colored diamond that’s naturally brown, with a noticeable yellow tint.
+They can range in hue from light brown to darker shades, resembling the color of champagne.

 These fancy brown diamonds, like other colored diamonds, make for stunning engagement rings and other champagne diamond jewelry.
 Their eye-catching color enhances unique pieces that offer plenty of personality.
 These diamonds gain their color from traces of other elements in the crystal’s structure.
 Champagne diamonds contain small amounts of nitrogen trapped during diamond formation.
 The higher the nitrogen content, the deeper the intensity of the brown color.

 Champagne diamonds are often referred to as cognac diamonds.
 While colorless diamonds typically lose their value with increased tint, champagne stones are specifically sought out for their beautiful, natural coloring.

 Champagne diamonds are formed and mined in various parts of the world, including Australia, Siberia and Africa.
 The largest champagne diamond mine is the Argyle Diamond Mine in Western Australia, where other colored diamonds are mined as well, including pink diamonds.